misken/hillmaker/paper/paper.md

-In addition to industry use, hillmaker is well suited for healthcare operations research projects involved patient [@broyles2010statistical; @isken2011open; @helm2014design; @konrad2012using], material [@isken2002simulation], and even information flow [konrad2008characterizing].
+In addition to industry use, hillmaker is well suited for healthcare operations research projects involved patient [@broyles2010statistical; @isken2011open; @helm2014design; @konrad2012using], material [@isken2002simulation], and even information flow [@konrad2008characterizing].
 Discrete event simulation is widely used in such projects and hillmaker can aid in the statistical analysis needed for modeling entity arrival patterns and for analyzing and validating simulation output.
-While problems in the healthcare industry spurred the development of hillmaker, it can be used in other domains such as [bike share systems](https://bitsofanalytics.org/posts/basic-usage-cycleshare/basic_usage_cycleshare), freight operations [@castrellon2023enabling] and even for analyzing usage pattens of a high performance computing cluster by engineers at a large automobile manufacturer.
+While problems in the healthcare industry spurred the development of hillmaker, it has been used in other domains such as [bike share systems](https://bitsofanalytics.org/posts/basic-usage-cycleshare/basic_usage_cycleshare), freight operations [@castrellon2023enabling], customer contact centers and even for analyzing usage patterns of a high performance computing cluster by engineers at a large automobile manufacturer.
 Any system for which you have data on start and stop times of events or entry and exit times of entities is amenable to using hillmaker for characterizing temporal patterns in arrivals, departures and occupancy (or work in progress).